Areas the ACNC is not responsible for

 This includes disagreements between committee members within a charity, which are not a serious risk or do not breach the ACNC Act.
 In some states and territories there are free mediation services that may be able to help you resolve problems, such as the Victorian Dispute Settlement Centre.
 Find out more about dealing with internal disputes.

-- Contracts a charity has with other organisations or individuals
+- Contractual disputes between a charity and other organisations or individuals

 This includes tenders and purchases.
 Other government departments and agencies often look at this issue.